csbridge/csbridge2020/templates/en/resources/sectionleader-faq.md

 ## Who to Ask/Tell for What

 ### Who do I contact if I'm having issues with section or office hours?
-Contact the Head TA.
+Contact the Head TA, Ceren.

 ### What if I can't make it to my section on a specific day, who do I tell?
 If you are sick or can't make it to your section for another reason, communicate this with the Head TA as soon as possible.
 We will then ask for a volunteer to take your students for that section and students will be notified of the Zoom link for the section on Ed.

 ### Who do I contact if I'm having personal issues or if one of my students is having a serious personal issue?
-Please contact either Ayca or Burcu (Koç), Josef (CTU), or Yosefa (Stanford).
-Contact information can be found in the Section Leader "General" category on Ed [here](https://us.edstem.org/courses/972/discussion/).
+Please contact either Ayça or Burcu (Koç), Josef (CTU), or Yosefa (Stanford).
+Contact information can be found in the welcome message in the Welcome post on the Section Leaders Ed page [here](https://us.edstem.org/courses/972/discussion/94282).

 ## General Questions###